Rob-Payne-28/pet-repository/README.md

 that you are used to.
 You will need to check out the `package.json` in the journey directory to see how to run cypress, **and** you are responsible for making sure the backend is running before starting up the cypress tests.
+- Please don't call the phone number in the photo, it's probably not legal for me to use this photo.